Defective Seat Belt Attorney

 Seat belts are made with reinforced material fibers so they can withstand strong forces.
 When the material is improperly designed and/or constructed and begins to unravel, the seatbelt becomes less effective.

-A seatbelt can be made of proper material and have a correctly functioning latching system but still fail to keep a passenger safe due to inadequate mounting systems.
+A seat belt can be made of proper material and have a correctly functioning latching system but still fail to keep a passenger safe due to inadequate mounting systems.
 A seat belt mount secures the seat belt to the car, reinforcing its ability to secure the driver to their seat.
-When mounting systems fail and become lose, seat belts are unable to perform in the event of an accident.
+When mounting systems fail and become loose, seat belts are unable to perform in the event of an accident.